High SNR Analysis of RIS-Aided MIMO Broadcast Channels: Eigenvalue Bounds

-We will now analyze how the actual problem differs from the waterfilling solution discussed above.
-To this end, we start by a rank-one assumption for the channel $\bH_\ts$ and afterwards increase the rank to an arbitrary number.
+We will now analyze the limitations of the eigenvalue modification w.r.t. the channel conditions.
+To this end, we start with a rank-one assumption of the channel $\bH_\ts$ and afterwards increase the rank to an arbitrary number.